 Despite graduating high school with a high interest in Graphic Design, I faced pressure from my family to pursue a career in Science, Law, Medicine, or Business.
-Cars are something that I am also passionate about, so a combination of this interest and familial pressure led to studying Mechanical Engineering.
+A combination of technical interests and familial pressure led to studying Mechanical Engineering.
 I received a Bachelor’s of Science in Mechanical Engineering from the University of Washington and a Master’s of Science in Mechanical Engineering from the University of Michigan.
-I’ve worked as a Vehicle Development Engineer at Chrysler, an Interior Design Engineer at Kenworth, a Tooling and Equipment Engineer at Boeing, and lastly as a Flight Test Instrumentation Engineer.
+I’ve worked as a Vehicle Development Engineer at Chrysler, an Interior Design Engineer at Kenworth, a Tooling and Equipment Engineer at Boeing, and lastly as a Boeing Flight Test Instrumentation Engineer.
 While I have since transitioned to Product and UX Design—a field that truly makes me happy—I am grateful for my engineering experiences and the skills I developed, which continue to be valuable in my professional life.
-This page serves as a spot to provide more detail on said skills.

-As mentioned, my last engineering position (duration: ~7 years) was in Flight Test Instrumentation at Boeing.
+My last engineering position (duration: ~7 years) was in Flight Test Instrumentation at Boeing.
 In this role, I designed, set up, operated, and troubleshot data acquisition systems.
 Albeit more technical, the type of work that I did had parallels with Product & UX Design.
 The majority of our customers were Internal Analysis Engineers, responsible for various portions of the plane.
-To design the thorough data systems that they needed, we performed interviews with them to get an accurate understanding of their goals.
-We would then use this information to for data system setup.
-Another part of the job involved creating visual interfaces that would allow them to observe mission-critical data in real time.
-Again, understanding their needs and how to best provide for them was crucial.
-To execute successful flight test missions, side-by-side collaboration with fellow engineers, mechanics, pilots, safety stewards, project managers, and test coordinators was required.
+My team and I translated their goals into data systems and visual interfaces, ensuring that their data needs were thoroughly captured.
+Additionally, to execute successful flight test missions, side-by-side collaboration with fellow engineers, mechanics, pilots, safety stewards, project managers, and test coordinators was required.
 Some notable metrics from this job include:

 • 95% execution rate of on-time flight and ground tests